-16. Investigation of C. difficile infection cases
+15. Investigation of C. difficile infection cases

-A root cause analysis (RCA) should be conducted by your local Community Infection Prevention and Control (IPC) or local UK Health Security Agency (UKHSA) Team for each CDI case to identify any lapses in care.
-The home may be requested to supply relevant information for the RCA investigation.
-By implementing the lessons learned from the RCA, resident safety can be continuously improved.
+An investigation may be conducted by your local Community Infection Prevention and Control (IPC) or local UK Health Security Agency (UKHSA) Team for each CDI case to identify any lapses in care.
+The home may be requested to supply relevant information for the investigation.
+By implementing any lessons learned, resident safety can be continuously improved.